 3. Work on your Look and Ambiance:

 The look and feel of your restaurant should align with your brand’s voice.
 The look should be consistent and adequately carried over to your online identities such as website, your Facebook or Instagram page.

 4. Develop Strategies to Help Your Restaurant Create its Own Identity

-Building your brand is an ongoing process.
+Building your Restaurant brand is an ongoing process.
 You have to define your brand, differentiate it, and take it out to the customers.
 Think of ways in which you can connect and engage with your target audience.
 A good way to so this is aligning your brand with causes that appeal to your target audience.
-You should review what your strategies from time to time and be open to change.
+You should review your strategies from time to time and be open to change.

 5. Reward Loyalty